 Kevin Hanson is the president and publisher of Simon & Schuster Canada.
 He joined the company as president in 2005 and in 2013, he was named the company’s first Canadian publisher.
 Kevin came to Simon & Schuster from HarperCollins Canada, where he had held the position of vice president, sales and marketing since 2002.
 A graduate of the University of Alberta, Kevin also holds a Masters of Business Administration from the University of Toronto.

 Award winning author Jennifer Hayward has been a fan of romance since filching her sister’s novels to escape her teenaged angst.
 Her career in journalism and PR, including years of working alongside powerful, charismatic CEOs and traveling the world, has provided perfect fodder for the fast-paced, sexy stories she likes to write, always with a touch of humour.
-Jennifer is the winner of Harlequin’s 2012 So You Think You Can Write global writing contest, a finalist in the New Jersey Romance Writers Golden Leaf contest as well as being a Romantic Times Magazine Reader’s Choice award recipient.
+Jennifer is the winner of Harlequin’s 2012 So You Think You Can Write global writing contest, a finalist in the New Jersey Romance Writers Golden Leaf contest and a Romantic Times Magazine Reader’s Choice award recipient.
 A native of Canada’s East Coast, Jennifer lives in Toronto with her Viking husband and young Viking-in-training.

 Zareen Jaffery joined Simon & Schuster Books for Young Readers in February 2011, continuing her focus on commercial and literary young adult and middle grade fiction, as well as teen nonfiction.
 In 2016, she began acquiring for Salaam Reads, an imprint that focuses on publishing books about Muslim children and families.
 Her projects with Salaam Reads include middle grade novels Amina’s Voice by Hena Khan and The Gauntlet by Karuna Riazi, as well as a debut young adult novel, and Morris Award finalist, Saints and Misfits by S.K.
 Ali.
 Zareen served for two years as a member of the Children’s Book Council (CBC) Diversity Committee, and was appointed co-chair of the Diversity within ALSC (Association for Library Services to Children) Task Force.
 Zareen is a graduate of New York University.